pagodingo/BlogHub/README.md

 #### Then, once you're finished, push new changes to your source repository.

-#### Updates happen immediately if you choose to use either of the recommendations listed below:
+#### Updates happen immediately while using either of the recommendations listed below:
 ---
 Host Recommendations
 - <a href="https://netlify.com" target="_blank">Netlify</a>